balderdashy/sails-docs/reference/waterline/models/updateOne.md

 .set(valuesToSet);
 ```

-> Before attempting to modify the database, Waterline will check to see if more than one record match the given criteria; if so, it will throw an error instead of proceeding.
+> Before attempting to modify the database, Waterline will check to see if more than one record matches the given criteria; if so, it will throw an error instead of proceeding.

 ### Usage